Recoskie/Fl64/docs/Examples.md

   <br /><br />

-  The next place value is 10, so we subtract one making it 10-1=9.
-When we divide any number by 9, it will create a remainder that is the same going in, and out across the number forever.
+  The next place value is 10 after 9.
+When we divide any number by 9, it will create a remainder that is the same across the number forever.

   <br /><br />